navdeepghai1/macos-service-management-documentation/README.md

-# Structure and use the macOS commands
+# Structure and use of macOS commands
 ```
 	Most developer from Linux background feel very hard to deal with macOS services.
 	Services for instance: